Lowryderch/learning_git/README.md

 learning_git
 ============

-It's only for me to learn the basics of git
+To learn the basics of git